zmaragdus/PortablePowerSupply/SPECIFICATIONS.md

 - Case material undetermined at this point.
 Will need to be at least heat-resistant plastic.
 If metal, case will be earth grounded.
 - Two sets of openings for airflow, one of those will have a fan mounted internally.
 (Current fan candidate is CFM-5010V-043-260 by CUI Devices.)
-- All externally-accessible screws will be metric-threaded with a standard torx drive.
+- All screws will be metric-threaded with a standard torx drive.
 - All externally-accessible screws will be countersunk flush with case or recessed into a counterbored hole.

 #### Power Output